Abidin Dino: Master of drawing

 Abidin Dino was interested in everything that was alive, skilfully capturing images with his brush, pencil and camera.
 He had two favourite themes: hands and flowers.
 In a book of small drawings, which he did for his wife Guzin published on the tenth anniversary of his death, glimpses of the love and sense of solidarity are seen, which were his inspiration.
 Entitled "Guzin's Abidins", this book consists of drawings and essays by Abidin Dino.

-One may come across his name in numerous art galleries and museums around the world, in a poem, the lyrics of a song, or a book.
-Not only is he one of the pioneers of modern Turkish painting but produced masterful works in such disparate fields as caricature, sculpture, ceramics, cinema, and literature.